 Interview with Karl Roberts from the NHS Leadership Academy3rd December 2018

-Recently we were visited at our offices by Karl Roberts from the NHS Leadership Academy, we decided to interview Karl to find out how he became involved in the NHS nearly three decades ago, the importance of non-clinical staff, and what the Unsung Hero Awards means to him and the NHS at large.
+The UHA were recently visited at our offices by Karl Roberts, Senior Programme Lead from the NHS Leadership Academy.
+We wanted to interview Karl to find out how he became involved in the NHS nearly three decades ago, the importance of Non-Medical/Non-Clinical staff in the NHS, and what the Unsung Hero Awards means to him and the NHS at large.

 How did you first become involved in the NHS?

-Can you tell me more about your current place of work – the NHS Leadership Academy?
+Can you tell us more about your current place of work – the NHS Leadership Academy?

-In your own words, can you tell me how important non-clinical roles are in the NHS?
+In your own words, can you explain how important Non-Medical/Non-Clinical roles are in the NHS?

-Without non-clinical staff working in our NHS we wouldn’t be able to keep the cogs turning and ensure that patients get the right care, treatment and support at the time that they need it.
-A lot of the non-clinical roles support our patients, their families and cares with direct support, but also back-office administration, to ensure that our clinical staff have the right information at the right time.
+Without Non-Medical/Non-Clinical staff working in our NHS we wouldn’t be able to keep the cogs turning and ensure that patients get the right care, treatment and support at the time that they need it.
+A lot of their roles support our patients, families and cares with direct support, but also back-office administration, to ensure that our Clinical staff have the right information at the right time.

-Without non-clinical staff, both behind the scenes and on the frontline as well, they keep the NHS running 24 hours a day, 7 days a week.
-Without them, our patients wouldn’t get their meals, wouldn’t get their medications, wouldn’t get their hospital appointments.
-There are numerous things that patients wouldn’t receive if it wasn’t for non-clinical staff.
+Non-Medical/Non-Clinical staff , both behind the scenes and on the ‘front line’ as well, keep the NHS running 24 hours a day, 7 days a week.
+Without them, our patients wouldn’t get their meals, they wouldn’t get their medications, they wouldn’t get their hospital appointments.
+There are numerous things that patients wouldn’t receive if it wasn’t for Non-Medical/Non-Clinical staff.

-How many non-clinical staff members does a person have to roughly pass by to receive medical treatment?
+How many Non-Medical/Non-Clinical staff members does a person have to pass by on their way to receive medical treatment?

-If a person is being admitted from home, they would first encounter a member of support staff through the emergency services, like a call handler.
-From there they would be in contact with a frontline paramedic or an emergency medical technician.
-On arrival to hospital they would see a Nurse or an Administrator, who would clarke them in.
-Throughout their journey the average person will come across many non-medical staff: Porters, Admin Staff, Hospital Volunteers, X-Ray Non-Clinical Staff, Catering Staff, the list is endless…
+If a person is being admitted from home, they would first encounter a member of support staff through the emergency services, like a Call Handler.
+From there they would be in contact with a front line Paramedic or an Emergency Medical Technician.
+On arrival to hospital they would see a Nurse or an Administrator, who would check them in.
+Throughout their journey the average person will come across many Non-Medical/Non-Clinical staff staff: Porters, Admin Staff, Hospital Volunteers, X-Ray Staff, Catering Staff, the list is endless…

 What does the Unsung Hero Awards mean to the NHS?